jrpotter/notebook/notes/baduk/nakade.md

 %%ANKI
 Basic
-Which point should be played by white to kill the black group?
+Which point should be played by White to kill the Black group?
 ![[straight-three-center.png]]
 Back:
 ![[straight-three-center-marked.png]]